keerti1924/PHP-MYSQL-User-Login-System/readme.md

 ## How to Use

 - Download all the source files to your computer.
-- Create a DataBase as loginsystem in phpMyAdmin.
+- Create a DataBase as login in phpMyAdmin.
 - Create users table in phpMyAdmin.
 - Change the username and password in connection.php file.
 - Create four columns id, name, email, password in the users table.